-Paul G. Harris’s research explores global environmental politics, policy and ethics.
-Much of his work focuses on climate change, including international governance of climate change, climate ethics and justice, the politics and foreign policy of climate change, and American and Chinese climate change policies.
+PAUL G. HARRIS conducts research on global and environmental politics, policy and justice.
+Much of his work focuses on climate change, including the international governance of climate change, climate ethics and justice, the politics and foreign policy of climate change, and American and Chinese climate change policies.

 “My research philosophy is to undertake innovative analyses that enhance understanding of the human dimensions of global change.
 I aim to bolster comprehension and appreciation of some of the most vital issues of our time.
-I try to set a good example of productivity for colleagues — to make the best contribution that I can to our collective research efforts, thereby increasing transfer of knowledge for the benefit of our students, other scholars, local and global communities, and the nonhuman world.”
+I try to set a good example for colleagues — to make the best contribution that I can to our collective research efforts, thereby increasing transfer of knowledge that benefits our students, other scholars, the local and global communities, and the nonhuman world.”
 Paul G. Harris

 Professor Harris’s research has been supported by highly competitive research grants, including the Research Grants Council’s General Research Fund and the Environment Bureau’s Sustainable Development Fund.
-He has directed research programs and many project teams, resulting in numerous books and other scholarly publications.
+He has directed research programs and many project teams, resulting in a large number of books and other scholarly publications.
 He is a Senior Research Fellow in the Earth System Governance global research alliance.

-- Climate Change Politics and Governance.
-This project analyzes the politics and governance of climate change at three levels: international, national and individual, aiming to understand means for overcoming obstacles to greater action by the global community, governments and citizens.
-A number of books, articles and chapters have resulted from this project, with more to come, including a new book being written for Cambridge University Press in 2021.
+Climate Governance.
+This ongoing project analyzes the politics and governance of climate change at three levels: international, national and individual, aiming to understand means for overcoming obstacles to greater action by the global community, governments and citizens.
+A number of books, articles and chapters have resulted from this project, including Pathologies of Climate Governance, which was published by Cambridge University Press in 2021.
 A new phase in this project, which will overlap with research on the Ethics and Justice of Climate Change as well as the Rise of China (see below), considers responsibility in climate governance and what this suggests about where resources should come from for climate-related loss and damage.

 COMPLETED PROJECTS (partial list)

-- China’s Climate Change Policy and Climate Change and the Politics of Contemporary China.
-These two related projects, conducted in 2008 and 2010, resulted in commissioned policy reports.
+China’s Climate Change Policy and Climate Change and the Politics of Contemporary China.
+These two related projects, conducted in 2008 and 2010, resulted in government-commissioned policy reports.

-- Project on Environmental Change and Foreign Policy.
-Initiated and directed by Professor Harris, the Project on Environmental Change and Foreign Policy was a decade-long international research project involved dozens of scholars.
-It was mostly completed by 2009 and resulted in ten books and many articles and chapters.
+Environmental Change and Foreign Policy.
+Initiated and directed by Professor Harris, the Project on Environmental Change and Foreign Policy was a decade-long international research initiative that involved over 100 scholars.
+It was mostly completed by 2009 and resulted in ten books and a large number of articles and chapters.